persistentsystems/corda-did-method/readme.md

 ##### Delete (`DELETE {did}`)

-This method is used to disable the identity on the ledger.Once deleted the identity cannot be used again.Delete acceptsonly instruction as payload , the instruction contains signature on the latest DID document from the ledger
+This method is used to disable the identity on the ledger.Once deleted the identity cannot be used again.Delete acceptsonly instruction as payload , the instruction contains signature for the public on the latest DID document from the ledger.

 HTTP request: